Content Marketing Strategy – your way to success!

 Have a plan, and plan at least two weeks ahead, so you know what posts are happening and when.
 For social media, you can batch-create content and schedule it in advance.
 Blog posts and email can also be planned and written ready for publishing.

 If you plan your content around a particular theme each week or month, it makes content creation much easier.
-If you write a blog, or have a podcase, you can also repurpose that content to make social media posts/videos.
+If you write a blog, or have a podcast, you can also repurpose that content to make social media posts/videos.

 Make sure that your content tells your customer how you can help them solve their problems, use your unique voice, and try and weave in your overall business message.